The Centre for Media, Technology and Democracy examines how media and emerging technologies shape democracy.

 Canadians Don't Trust AI.
 Here's How to Fix That.

 Canada's government wants Canadians to adopt artificial intelligence, but many remain deeply skeptical.
-In this video, Taylor Owen (Founding Director of the Centre) explores the growing gap between public trust and government ambition when it comes to AI—and what it will take to close it.
-This gap led to the creation of Canada's AI Strategy Task Force, to which Taylor Owen was appointed in September 2025.
+Taylor Owen (Founding Director of the Centre) explores the growing gap between public trust and government ambition on AI—and what it will take to close it.

 You can read Taylor Owen's full AI Task Force memo on governance, safety and trust here.